Energy Extraction From the Kerr-Bertotti-Robinson Black Hole via Magnetic Reconnection under Circular Plasma and Plunging Plasma: Energy Extraction from Kerr-Bertotti-Robinson Black Holes in the Plunging Region

+Next, we consider the scenario in the plunging region.
 Plasma initially follows a circular trajectory just outside ISCO.
 However, circular orbits become unstable within the ISCO radius.
 Consequently, any disturbance triggers radial motion, causing the plasma to plunge inwards starting precisely at the ISCO.
 This inner domain is termed the plunging region.
 Here, the presence of significant radial velocity invalidates the Keplerian velocity formula given in \eqref{27}, as that expression accounts solely for the azimuthal component.
 For comprehensive computational details regarding the plunging region, refer to reference \cite{13}.
 Here, we briefly review the energy extraction process in the plunging region.
 We continue to utilize the convenient ZAMO frame.
 The transformation of four-velocity components between the Boyer-Lindquist (BL) coordinates and the ZAMO frame is expressed as

 where

 where $\left(\frac{d r}{d \tau}\right)^{2}$ satisfies \eqref{15}.
 Within the plunging region, the energy $E$ and angular momentum $L$ remain conserved quantities.
 We denote their values at ISCO as